Arabic vs Indian Mehndi Designs: Key Differences and Examples

 Origin and History

 Indian mehndi is deeply rooted in the traditions of India, Pakistan, and Bangladesh.
-It plays an essential role in weddings—especially the Mehndi ceremony—as well as festivals such as Diwali, Karva Chauth, and religious observances.
+It holds special importance in weddings, especially during the Mehndi ceremony.
+In addition, it is widely used during festivals such as Diwali, Karva Chauth, and religious events.

 Key Characteristics of Indian Mehndi

-Hands and feet are often fully covered with detailed, fine-line patterns.
+Hands and feet are often fully covered with detailed and fine-line patterns.

-Patterns are carefully constructed, often centered around mandalas, peacocks, or bridal figures.
+Patterns are carefully planned and often include mandalas, peacocks, or bridal figures.
+As a result, this style takes more time to apply.

 Common Motifs & Occasions

-• Ideal For: Weddings, traditional festivals, religious rituals, and major cultural events
+Ideal For: Weddings, traditional festivals, religious rituals, and cultural ceremonies

 Arabic vs Indian Mehndi: A Detailed Comparison